|

 and chiefs of staff to CEOs who will manage and communicate with

+internal and external audiences through social media.
 Just as skills in Microsoft Office have become a universal foundation

 for most professional roles, it will be important to monitor how the